Slugs and snails are common garden pests that can cause damage to plants.

 The problem with slugs and snails is that they can quickly multiply and cause widespread damage to plants in a short period of time.

-They devour plant leaves and leave behind a slimy residue.
+They devour plant leaves and leave behind slimy residue.

-The slug can follow any slime trail left from the night before.
+The slug can follow the slime trail left from the night before.

 The trails make a highway straight to the plants.

 They feed on a wide range of host plants, but are especially partial to young, succulent plants.

 They are most active at night and on overcast days.

 They lay their eggs in the soil, and can remain there for years.

 Additionally, some species of slugs and snails can transmit plant diseases, making them an even greater threat to the health of your garden.